 and since the potentials of $T_f^\pm$ are continuous, the product $T_f^+ \wedge T_f^-$ is geometric.
 Thus, the measure $\mu_f$ has a product structure with respect to the laminations induced by the local stable and unstable manifolds. \end{thm}

-\begin{prop} Every saddle periodic point of $f$ is in the support of $\mu_f$. \end{prop} \begin{proof} We apply the following argument taken from Section 9 of~\cite{bedfordPolynomialDiffeomorphismsOfC1993} and \cite{dujardinLaminarCurrentsBirational2004} \S 5.2.
+\begin{proof}[Proof of Theorem \ref{ThmPeriodicPointsInSupportOfMeasure}] We apply the following argument taken from Section 9 of~\cite{bedfordPolynomialDiffeomorphismsOfC1993} and \cite{dujardinLaminarCurrentsBirational2004} \S 5.2.
 Pick a saddle periodic point $q$ of $f$, take a small neighborhood $W$ of $q$, and consider its stable manifold, parametrized by $\xi\colon \C\to W^s(q)$.
 Take a Pesin box $(U,K)$.
 Since the Ahlfors-Nevanlinna current of $\xi$ coincides with $T^+_f$, each disk of $K^s$ is a limit of disks $\xi(D_i)$, for some topological disks $D_i\subset \C$.
 Now, $\mu_f(K) > 0$ and by the product structure we have

 Thus $T_f^+$ and $T_f^-$ give mass to $K^s$ and $K^u$ respectively.
 Since the laminations $K^u$ and $K^s$ intersect transversaly, one finds a disk $\xi(D_i)$ that intersects $K^u$ transversaly.
-Then, if one applies $f^{N}$ with $N$ large, the preimages of $\xi(D_i)\cap K^u$ approach the point $q$, and the inclination lemma (or Lambda lemma see \cite{palisGeometricTheoryDynamical1982} \S 7.1) implies that the images of the leaves of $K^u$ are (very large) disks which, in the neighborhood $W$ of $q$, converge towards $W^u(q)$ (in the $C^1$ topology).
+Then, if one applies $f^{N}$ with $N$ large, the preimages of $\xi(D_i)\cap K^u$ approach the point $q$, and the Inclination lemma (or Lambda lemma see \cite{palisGeometricTheoryDynamical1982} \S 7.1) implies that the images of the leaves of $K^u$ are (very large) disks which, in the neighborhood $W$ of $q$, converge towards $W^u(q)$ (in the $C^1$ topology).
 We thus obtain a sequence of uniformly laminar currents

 Doing the same with the unstable manifold $W^u(q)$ and the dynamics of $f^{-N}$, one pulls back $ K^s$ near $q$.
 Thus we get the sequence of measures